References to (60) Part II | 9.6: Jericho’s (Lost) Raziocinio & (16) Part I | 2.6: Jericho Raid.

 Oran was the one who broke the cycle.
 He discovered a way to turn people directly into vitae.
 Oran needed to be brought to justice.

 Just as Jericho was about to bring the man to justice, however, a voice called out to him once more.
-It was Alice again, standing on the far-off sandy hill.
+It was Alice again, standing on that far-off sandy hill.
 Staring into him.
 She proceeded to tell him things that didn’t make sense.
 She said it wasn’t real, that he was being fed everything by a Manipulator, that the cycle didn’t matter.

 But Alice was a peacekeeper, Jericho thought.
 And peacekeepers were wrong.
 Alice didn’t know.
 No, she knew, but she kept it from him.
 A liar.